 Looks like another case of missing marketing data.

 With only 6 weeks left until her next client reporting meeting.
 Michelle got to work.
 First she installed WhatConverts; that allowed her to track leads by traffic source, see quotable leads, and know the quote value of each lead.

 WhatConverts also let her capture web form leads and leads that came in via phone calls.
 She used WhatConverts to monitor the leads, and asked her team to mark the good leads as quotable and add a simple estimated quote value.
 After 30 days she had a complete overview of how the campaign was working.

 This is real data from actual clients.

-Looks like Michelle is in trouble, Organic generated 5.6 times more leads!
+WhatConverts showed that Michelle is in trouble; Organic generated 5.6 times more leads than paid search.

-After identifying the quotable leads we discovered that 7 out of the 9 leads from Adwords were quotable, while less than half of the Organic leads were quotable (19 out of 50).
+Lucky for Michelle, WhatConverts allowed her to identify the quotable leads, revealing that 7 out of the 9 leads from Adwords were quotable while less than half of the Organic leads were quotable (19 out of 50).

-Here’s what we were looking for.
-Paid search has a lot less leads, but when quote value is applied, Paid and Organic are actually delivering very similar ROI.
+This is the most important part.
+Paid search has fewer leads, but when quote value is applied, Paid and Organic are actually delivering very similar ROI.